top of page

 What are the significant lessons you've learnt in this relationship?

-What were you responsible for and how can you tackle some self improvement in that regard?
+What were you responsible for and how can you plan some self-improvement in that regard?

 Grow as a parent.
 Do a parenting course or talk to other parents you know that have successfully co-parented after divorce.
-You've never co-parented before, so learn all that you can from the web, mentors, books, podcasts, parenting coaches etc.
+You've never co-parented before, so learn all that you can from the web, mentors, books, podcasts, counsellors (like me), parenting coaches etc.

 If the relationship with your ex-partner is going badly and you're feeling overwhelmed and confused about what to do, seek information.

-Learning about mediation, child custody, financial affairs settlement, legal matters and the like is an important part of a break up when children are involved.
-Decisions happen very quickly and you can handle this period better if you're well informed.
+Learning about mediation, child custody, financial affairs settlement, legal matters and the like is an important part of a breakup when children are involved.
+Decisions happen very quickly and you can handle this period better if you're well prepared and informed.

 Seek information and take advantage of any source of expert advice that you can access (see the links list below).
 Ask LOTS of questions.
 Start a notebook and record everything you learn along the way.